dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 With an SPI clock speed of 6.66MHz , each SPI CLK cycle is 150ns.
-We can hold the MOSI line high or low for multiples of 150ns by "sending" one of two bit sequences to the SPI driver:
+We can hold the MOSI line high or low for multiples of 150ns by "sending" one of two bit sequences to the SPI driver (from file RmtOverSpi.cpp):

 ```
 static const uint8_t mZero = 0b11000000; // 300:900 ns
 static const uint8_t mOne  = 0b11111100; // 900:300 ns
 ```

 Note that transmission of a single bit to the LED strip requires eight SPI CLK cycles.
 With the sequences above, the MOSI line will be high for 300ns or 900ns, then low for 900ns or 300ns.
 This provides the desired LED pulse width of 1200ns and high/low durations well within the specification.

 The time required to address all LEDs is minimal and not visible.
 With 33 LED controllers using 24 bits each, and 1.2us required for each LED bit, we can update an LED strip in less than 0.1 milliseconds.

+* LED Colors, Animations, and Patterns

+Requirements here are evolving as testing and customer evaluation progresses.

+Most Charging Port states are represented using solid colors defined in header file "Colors.h".

+The design currently supports two types of LED "animation" which are subject to change.

+1) A "pulsing" theme, driving a single color from low to high intensity and back.
+2) A "chase" theme, where an indicator moves up the LED bar towards a target.
+This is currently used for Charging status; a blue indicator climbs from the base of the LED strip to the current charge level against a white background.
+3) Dedicated LED control threads and an abstraction of the colors mean changes to animations are straightforward

 * Day/Night sensor

 The Day/Night sensor will be wired to a GPIO pin on the ESP32 board.
 The sensor will drive one of two LED thresholds for brightness across all supported patterns and animations.

 ### Proxy Broker Software

 The Proxy Broker acts as an intermediary between the ChargePoint API and the set of Station Controllers being used.
-This application is written in Javascript and run via "npm" on an AWS EC2 instance.
+This application is written in Javascript and run via *npm* on an AWS EC2 instance.

 #### Proxy Broker: Connecting to Instance

 Connecting to this instance will require:

 * AppliedLogix Account ID and IAM user name
 * SSH client application
 * SSH private Key
-* If accessing outside of Winton Place, an inbound rule on AWS allowing your public IP to connect to port 22 of the Proxy Broker instance.
+* If accessing outside of Winton Place, an inbound rule on AWS allowing your public IP to connect to port 22 of the Proxy Broker instance (this is for SSH access only; normal operation does not require changes to AWS rules for MQTT or API traffic).

 #### Proxy Broker: Code Organization

 The EC2 instance has a dedicated directory for the Proxy Broker:

 ```
 	/home/ubuntu/proxy-broker/chargepoint-poll-proxy
 ```

 During development, this directory is pointed at the AppliedLogix gitlab Proxy Broker repo (see link earlier in this document).
 This allows developers to pull and deploy changes quickly.

 #### Proxy Broker: Run/Debug Modes